song31/comix-server/README.md

   DiskStation> ./install.sh
   ```

-For more information, please refer to the [step-by-step guide](https://github.com/song31/comix-server/wiki/Step-by-Step-Configuration-Guide).
+For more information about installation, please refer to the [INSTALL.md](https://github.com/song31/comix-server/blob/master/INSTALL.md).

 ## How to uninstall